pfargas/pfargas/README.md

  ___

 :books: I'm a physics student interested in IT and computation who tries to learn programming for myself.
+I'm strongly interested in the quantum world specially in quantum tech and quantum computation

-- I'm currently learning gnuplot:chart_with_upwards_trend: and beginning with `Opencv` in `Python`:thought_balloon:
+- I'm currently learning Qiskit:chart_with_upwards_trend: and beginning with `UnrealEngine4` with `C++`:thought_balloon:
-- I'm looking to get into the computation world :computer:
+- My goal is to get into the quantum tech world :computer:

 #### Languages and tools I use: